TIBCOSoftware/snappydata/docs/monitoring/recoveringdata.md

 !!!Note
 	In the recovery mode, you must check the console, the logs of the server, and the lead for errors.
 Also, check for any tables that are skipped during the export process.
-In case of any failures, visit the Known issues in the release notes or [Troubleshooting Common Problems](/troubleshooting/troubleshooting.md) section in the product documentation to resolve the failures.
+In case of any failures, visit the [Known issues](#knownissues) in  or [Troubleshooting Common Problems](#trouble) section in the product documentation to resolve the failures.

 <a id= loadextractdata> </a>